brandonbloom/SwiftPie/context/phase-005.md

 ## Objectives
 - Replace the placeholder `PendingTransport` with a real HTTP client backed by `URLSession`.
 - Preserve Phase 002 semantics for data, files, and header removals when constructing the outgoing request.
-- Integrate the transport into the default CLI context so `SwiftHTTPie` performs live requests.
+- Integrate the transport into the default CLI context so `SwiftPie` performs live requests.

 ## Implementation Highlights
 - Added `URLSessionTransport` that synchronously bridges `URLSession` onto the existing `RequestTransport` protocol.
 It encodes bodies as multipart form data (when files are present), JSON (when any `:=` item is supplied), or URL-encoded form data (for plain `=` items).
 Default `Content-Type` headers respect user overrides/removals.